-A visit to the dentist can be a difficult experience for many of us and the vast majority of dental procedures are successfully carried out by qualified and professional dental practitioners either privately or under the NHS.
-However, if something does go wrong, our specialist dental negligence solicitors can help you receive the compensation you require for either corrective treatment or to reimburse you for earnings lost for time you’ve had to take off work.
+While a visit to the dentist can be a stressful experience, the majority of dental procedures are carried out without incident.
+However, if something does go wrong and you’re left with unnecessary damage or injury, our specialist dental negligence solicitors can help you secure the compensation you need for corrective treatment or to cover loss of earnings.

-A dentist’s work is deemed substandard, or inadequate, when they fail to carry out treatment to a reasonable standard.
-Examples of substandard work include:
+- Substandard dental work — A dentist’s work is deemed inadequate or substandard when they fail to carry out treatment to a reasonable standard.

-We represent an increasing number of clients who have suffered from poor dental treatment, and patients fail to realise that it is a loosely regulated industry, leaving many not only at risk of receiving sub-standard treatment, but also potentially facing large bills for remedial work, should their treatment go wrong.
+“Many patients fail to realise that the dental profession is loosely regulated, leaving many not only at risk of receiving sub-standard treatment, but also facing large bills for remedial work should their treatment go wrong.

-We continually campaign for greater regulation over dentistry, and work hard to make sure the victims of sub-standard care are properly represented, and fully compensated for their pain and loss.
+“At Hudgell Solicitors, we continually campaign for greater regulation over dentistry, and work hard to make sure the victims of sub-standard care are properly represented, and fully compensated for their pain and loss.”

 Most recent cases